-Another condition that can affect your hearing is worth mentioning, although it is not a distinctive type of hearing loss.
-Central hearing loss is caused by changes in the neural system within the brain.
+An Auditory Processing Deficit is not a type of hearing loss but is a condition caused by changes in the processing and understanding centers within the brain.
 All meaning of sound is interpreted inside the brain and this may change so the brain is not able to accurately decipher sounds to make them understandable words.
-Central deficits may result from:
+Auditory Processing Deficits may result from:

 - Other central influences like stroke and vascular problems.

-This problem looks like hearing loss – the person just doesn’t “hear” well.
-While there may be some hearing loss the bigger issue is actually a change in processing within the brain.
-Since the understanding centers in the brain are not reacting to sound as quickly or as accurately it looks like they “can’t hear”.
-This problem almost always occurs with sensorineural hearing loss and is most frequent in the elderly, particularly those who have an untreated hearing loss for many years.
-Hearing aids can be helpful to reconnect you to people and things around your but expectations for improvement must be realistic.
-Your hearing clarity will improve through a combination of hearing aids and improved listening habits.
+This problem may occur with normal hearing but is also more common with hearing loss.
+The understanding centers in the brain are not reacting to sound as quickly or as accurately so it looks like the person “can’t hear”.
+It is most frequent in the elderly and is very common in those who have an untreated hearing loss for many years.
+Your processing clarity is likely to improve through a combination of hearing aids and improved listening habits.
 Sometimes auditory therapy can strengthen meaningful processing abilities.

 The graph above, an audiogram, shows the degree of hearing loss down the right side.

-Moderate hearing loss creates more problems understanding conversations, particularly with women, children, and people who seem to talk fast.This is particularly noticeable in background noise such as restaurants or social gatherings.
+Moderate hearing loss creates more problems understanding conversations, particularly when listening to softer voices and people who seem to talk fast.This is particularly noticeable in background noise such as restaurants or social gatherings.
 The TV or radio may be somewhat louder for some programs in order to be heard clearly.
 Others may notice your hearing problem before you do.
 Hearing aids are very helpful when used at this level.

 Moderately-severe hearing loss is obviously noticeable to others because you’ve lost half your hearing.
-Clarity of speech is affected whether in quiet or busy gatherings.
-You will misunderstand words more frequently, thinking the speaker said one word when they actually said another.
+Clarity of speech is affected whether in quiet or busy gatherings, causing you to misunderstand words and need repeats.
 The punch lines to jokes are much harder to understand.
 Others complain that the TV is too loud and hearing people from a distance becomes more difficult.
-At this level, even the person with the hearing loss notices the hearing problem.
+Family members and coworkers are aware of your hearing problem and often complain about it.
 In an elderly person, they often do not realize that they have lost half of their hearing and begin to withdraw without even noticing.
 Hearing aids are incredibly helpful at this level.

 Severe hearing loss requires people to speak directly to you with a louder voice.
 All communication must be direct and purposeful.
 Often you will need to watch the speaker in order to understand.
 Usually, the hearing loss has been present for years and has finally reached this level where communication is no longer easy or enjoyable.
 Oddly enough the person is aware of some hearing problem but has no reference for what they are missing; they are still reluctant to do something about it.
 Hearing aids are vital at this stage to remain engaged with the communication around you.
 If the person has never used hearing aids they must be guided carefully to achieve the best possible hearing over a period of months.